 These range from large lakes to narrow tributaries with intermittent flows, including:

-The first steps are to identify and understand what motivates people, the barriers to people taking action and the emotional triggers that prompt change.
+Before we can develop the behaviour change programme the first steps are to identify and understand what motivates people, the barriers to people taking action and the emotional triggers that prompt change.
 This will be critical for prioritising effort, funding and knowing when the programme is achieving its aims.